 The most critical time of a case is the few days that follow the arrest.
 Getting an experienced lawyer is also critical.
 As a prosecutor, I prosecuted and handled 613 DUI cases.
 As a criminal defense lawyer, that number is now well over 1000 DUI cases handled.

 Many lawyers advertise that they handle DUI cases, but very few have actually or will actually take your case to trial.
 Prosecutors know what lawyers will or will not take a case to trial.
 For those lawyers who will not take your DUI to trial, there is no incentive for a prosecutor to reduce or dismiss their client’s case as they know it will not be a trial.
-As a former prosecutor and now criminal defense lawyer, I have tried in excess of 40 DUI cases to jury verdict.
+As a former prosecutor and now criminal defense lawyer, I have handled over 1000 DUI cases.

 Choosing a DUI Lawyer

 An attorney specializing in DUI defense or a criminal defense lawyer with a heavy emphasis on DUI defense is preferable.
 DUI defense is essentially criminal trial work.
 Although not every case goes to trial, a good DUI lawyer will have the trial skills necessary to raise the defenses you may have during the course of your case.
 How to choose the best lawyer for a DUI?
 At the end of the day you must personally like the lawyer who is handling your case.
 Take the time to call or sit down with the lawyer you are seeking to hire to see if that lawyer is for you.
 During this sit down, don’t be afraid to ask the lawyer when was the last time he or she went to trial on a case.
 You may be shocked at their answers.
 Make sure you hire someone who has taken cases to trial and who will still take a case to trial.
-As a former prosecutor and criminal defense lawyer, I have I’ve tried more than 40 DUI cases to jury verdict.
+As a former prosecutor and criminal defense lawyer, I have handled over 1000 DUI cases.

 How much should I expect to pay for a quality DUI attorney?